td-github-training/td-github-training.github.io/docs/19_forgot_to_branch.md

-## Oops, I forgot to create a branch
+## Creating a branch

-If you begin working, but you are still on `main`, don’t panic!
+If you begin working, you are by default put on the `main` or topline branch.
 Changes aren't “on” a branch until they are committed.
 Your working directory and staging area are attached to `HEAD`, _not_ a branch.
 So, you can change branches, and any changes that are not committed will come with you.

 ### Activity: Create a branch after making changes